 Snowflake has broader support for use cases beyond traditional reporting and dashboards.
 Its decoupled storage and compute architecture enables you to isolate different workloads to meet SLAs, and it also supports high user concurrency.
 But Snowflake also does not provide interactive or ad hoc query performance because of inefficient data access along with a lack of extensive indexing and query optimization.
 Snowflake also cannot support streaming or low latency ingestion below one minute ingestion intervals.
 All of these limitations exclude Snowflake from many operational use cases and most customer-facing applications that require second-level performance.

 Firebolt is the only data warehouse with decoupled storage and compute that supports ad hoc and semi-structured data analytics with sub-second performance at scale.
-It also combines simplified administration with choice and control over instance types and 10x or greater efficiency for the best price-performance.
+It also combines simplified administration with choice and control over node types and 10x or greater efficiency for the best price-performance.
 This makes it the best choice for ad hoc, high performance, operational and customer-facing analytics.